sg-s/DA/README.md

 This repository contains all code written for this project.
 Everything is written in MATLAB.

+## List of Figures

+1. Gain control in ORN responses to naturalistic Inputs
+2. White noise characterisation of gain
+3. Weber-like scaling
+4. Responses speed up with increasing mean stimulus
+5. Fast gain control
+6. Fast gain control is broadly observed
+7. LFP also shows gain control
+8. Gain control with contrast changes
+9. Gain change without odorant binding (ReaChR experiments)
+10. DA model fits to data

+### Supplementary Figures

+1. No one nonlinearity can account for gain changes with mean stimulus
+2. Fast gain control cannot be explained by a static output non-linearity
+3.

 ## Installation

 Install using my package manager: